DenysZP/AnimatedVectorDrawable/README.md

 ## Development setup

-First off, you require the latest Android Studio 3.5 (or newer) to be able to build the app.
+First, you require the latest Android Studio 3.5 (or newer) to be able to build the app.
 Then, with your Android Studio, you can import the project.

 ## Author